MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 > [!NOTE]
 > If the hardware resource acquisition takes greater than 200 milliseconds, it is recommended hardware resource is asynchronously acquired.
 The activation of the Custom Media Source should not block on the hardware resource acquisition.
 Instead IMFMediaSource::Start operation should be serialized against the hardware resource acquisition.

-The two additional methods exposed by IMFActivate: DetachObject and ShutdownObject must return E\_NOTIMPL.
+The two additional methods exposed by IMFActivate, DetachObject and ShutdownObject, must return E\_NOTIMPL.

 The Custom Media Source may choose to implement the IMFActivate and IMFAttributes interface within the same COM object as the IMFMediaSource.
 If this is done, it is recommended the IMFMediaSourceEx::GetSourceAttributes return the same IMFAttributes interface as those from the IMFActivate.

-If the Custom Media Source does NOT implement the IMFActivate and IMFAttributes with the same object, the Custom Media Source must copy all the attributes set on the IMFActivate’s attribute store into the Custom Media Source’s source attribute store.
+If the Custom Media Source does not implement the IMFActivate and IMFAttributes with the same object, the Custom Media Source must copy all the attributes set on the IMFActivate’s attribute store into the Custom Media Source’s source attribute store.

 ## Encoded Camera Stream